Save My VMs

 BACKUPDIR="/home/backups"

-# default size of snapshot, unless it's crazy 10G is more than enough
+# default size of LVM snapshots, unless your systems read/write like crazy 10G should be more than enough

 SNAPSHOTSIZE="10G"